Importing from Keep It

 Scrappy can import your Keep It library.

-If you are using Keep It 2.7 or later (2.7.10 or later is recommended) the process can be performed automatically with the Transfer app.
+If you are using Keep It 2.7 or later the process can be performed automatically with the Transfer app.
+Otherwise follow the instructions in Importing from Keep It Manually instead.

 Using the Transfer app